|

 school) through an exercise of the right of eminent

+domain.
 Condominium - A real estate

 project in which each unit owner has title to a unit in a